jbush001/NyuziProcessor/README.md

 These instruction assume OSX Mavericks or later.

 Open the AppStore application, search for XCode and install it.
-Install the command line compiler tools by typing the following in a terminal:
+Install the command line compiler tools by opening Terminal and typing the following:

     xcode-select --install